 Call For Innovation

-Update: List of Finalists Announced
+Announcement of Finalists

 The Colorado Governor’s Office of State Planning and Budgeting received 61 proposals through the 2017 Call for Innovation, all aimed at improving measurable outcomes for young Coloradans involved or at high risk of involvement in the child welfare or juvenile justice systems.
 The Office of State Planning and Budgeting, in close coordination with the Colorado Department of Human Services and other state agencies and subject-matter experts, led a multi-step review of these proposals.
 The Office of State Planning and Budgeting identified three of the strongest and most feasible projects for prioritized funding and implementation.
 Posted below is a one page summary of these projects and a document that describes these projects in detail.
 The latter document also lists several additional proposals that could move toward implementation in the next budgetary cycle after further refinement and targeted opportunities for collaboration outside the official Call for Innovation process.